atanughosh01/Network-Simulations/README.md

-# Error-Detection-Python
+# Network-Simulations

-SourceCode and detailed report on error detection techniques using VRC, LRC, CheckSum and CRC algorithms (As a part of Computer Network Lab Assignment from BCSE course)
+SourceCodes and detailed reports on different Network Simulation techniques